syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 ## Adding a timestamp in digital signature

-Essential PDF allows you to add timestamp in the digital signature of the PDF document.
+Essential PDF allows you to add timestamp in the digital signature of the PDF document using [TimeStampServer](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Security.PdfSignature.html#Syncfusion_Pdf_Security_PdfSignature_TimeStampServer) property.
 The following code example explains the same.

 {% tabs %}